Welcome to Lost Yogi’s ESO DPS Guide in late 2022 / early 2023.

 Everyone wants the latest gear from the newest Trials.

-I however specialize in easy to farm yet powerful builds, you don’t need to participate in endless trials to get.
+I however specialize in easy-to-farm yet powerful builds, you don’t need to participate in endless trials to get them.

 Have you seen my 91.7% Spell Crit Build?